Overview

 The fatty acids of grape seed oil give it emollient properties.
 Emollients help soothe and soften your skin by creating a film.
 This film traps moisture within, keeping your skin hydrated.

-Learn more about Vitis Vinifera Seed OilCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Vitis Vinifera Seed OilCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.